rasberry/TuckBytesInCode/ReadMe.md

 # TuckBytesInCode #

-Experimenting with ways to stuff binary data into source code
+Experimenting with ways to stuff binary data into source code - Ended up creating a general purpose text-encoded base conversion program

 ## math ##
 There seems be some unerlying math for any base converison formula.